j1yoo/j1yoo.github.io/research.markdown

 **Work-in-Progress**

+- "Turn My Mourning into Dancing: Childhood Racial Adversities and Minority Entrepreneurship" with D. H. Yoon and C. Boudreaux

 - "Empirical Investigation of The Impact of Online Platforms on Charitable Giving" with N. Kim and H. Yoon

 - "Unexpected Consequences of Product Sales Bans: An Empirical Investigation" with Y. Chen and N. Kim